BOTANICAL REFERENCE

 (Achillea millefolium)

 Promotes wound healing - stops bleeding and speeds up the healing process.
+Astringent and anti-inflammatory properties can help reduce swelling and prevent infection

 It can also treat muscle and joint discomfort.